 In 1960, a young Seiji Ozawa almost gave up on chasing his dreams in Europe, until a writer reignited his determination to share his music with the world.

-Seiji Ozawa during a rehearsal on August 1, 2010, in Nagano Prefecture. (©Sankei)
+Seiji Ozawa resumed his activities and rehearsed for a concert on August 1, 2010, after cancer treatment.
+In Nagano Prefecture. (©Sankei)

 The world has a way of bringing people together to profoundly alter their paths.
 Such was the case for acclaimed conductor Seiji Ozawa, who passed away on February 6.